-Where resolution conflict has failed, or where it is felt necessary to end the partnership immediately, the focus of the finance aspects of the exit strategy is on reducing the risk of financial loss to WaterAid.
+Where resolution of the conflict has failed, or where it is felt necessary to end the partnership immediately, the focus of the finance aspects of the exit strategy is on reducing the risk of financial loss to WaterAid.
 Key activities would be as follows:

-- Risk assessment the approach will be the same as for planned exits, except in the case of relationship breakdown/non-compliance, when this process would only involve WaterAid staff. - Recovery of funds and assets if the partner is holding WaterAid funds or assets, then a formal request should be made to the partner to return these.
+- Financial risk assessment: The approach will be the same as for planned exits, except in the case of relationship breakdown/non-compliance, when this process would only involve WaterAid staff. - Recovery of funds and assets: If the partner is holding WaterAid funds or assets, then a formal request should be made to the partner to return these.
 The Internal Audit team can advise on possible further steps to try to recover the funds/assets.
-Where the amounts/assets held by the partner are in excess of £10k, the Head of Region should also be notified. - Loss of funds or assets where steps to recover funds are unsuccessful and WaterAid suffers a loss as a result, the Head of Region should be notified regardless of the amount.
+Where the amounts/assets held by the partner are in excess of £10,000, the Regional Director should also be notified. - Loss of funds or assets: Where steps to recover funds are unsuccessful and WaterAid suffers a loss as a result, the Regional Director should be notified regardless of the amount.

-- Notifying donors where the partner is managing a restricted grant, it is recommended that the fundraising lead and the donor lead are notified as soon as possible.
-They can then advise on how to notify the donor about the end of the partnership. - Reporting where the relationship is being ended due to fraud, bribery, legal non-compliance or contractual non-compliance by the partner, the Internal Audit team must be informed.
-In cases of fraud and bribery, WaterAid's procedures for reporting fraud must also be followed. - Document unplanned exits should be documented as comprehensively as possible.
+- Notifying donors: Where the partner is managing a restricted grant, it is recommended that the fundraising lead and the donor lead are notified as soon as possible.
+They can then advise on how to notify the donor about the end of the partnership. - Reporting: Where the relationship is being ended due to fraud, bribery, legal non-compliance or contractual non-compliance by the partner, the Internal Audit team must be informed.
+In cases of fraud and bribery, WaterAid and the donor's procedures for reporting fraud must also be followed. - Document: Unplanned exits should be documented as comprehensively as possible.
 This would include ensuring that all formal communication is done in writing, and that the reasons for ending the partnership are shared with the partner.
 Internal documentation should also be kept, such as the minutes of relevant meetings where the exit was discussed and agreed.